What Matters the Most as We Age: Walking

 About Victoria Poole, Ph.D

-Victoria Poole was an Assistant Scientist at Hebrew SeniorLife’s Hinda and Arthur Marcus Institute for Aging Research, Instructor of Medicine at BIDMC/Harvard Medical School, and a 2017 Harvard Catalyst KL2 Scholar.
-She first joined the Marcus Institute in 2014, when...
+Victoria Poole was an assistant scientist at Hebrew SeniorLife’s Hinda and Arthur Marcus Institute for Aging Research, an instructor of medicine at the Beth Israel Deaconess Medical Center and Harvard Medical School, and a 2017 Harvard Catalyst KL2 Scholar.
+She...

 Receive Blog Notifications in Your Email